jeffgortmaker/pyblp/docs/examples.rst

    nevo_logit_results = nevo_logit_problem.solve()
    nevo_logit_results

-Logit :class:`Results` can be to compute the same types of post-estimation outputs as :class:`Results` created by a full BLP problem.
+Logit :class:`ProblemResults` can be to compute the same types of post-estimation outputs as :class:`ProblemResults` created by a full BLP problem.

 Nesting Parameters